huggingface/blog/game-jam-first-edition-results.md

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/game-jam-first-edition-results/everchanging.jpg" alt="Everchanging Quest"/>

 In this game, you are the village's last hope.
-Arm yourself before embarking on your adventure and don't hesitate to ask the locals for guidance.
+Arm yourself before embarking on your adventure, and don't hesitate to ask the locals for guidance.
 The world beyond the portal will never be the same, so be prepared.
 Defeat your enemies to collect points and find your way to the end.

-🤖 Used GPT-4 to place the tiles and objects (propertary) but also Starcoder to code (open source).
+🤖 Used GPT-4 to place the tiles and objects (proprietary) but also Starcoder to code (open source).

 🎮👉 https://jofthomas.itch.io/everchanging-quest

 ### #5: Word Conquest

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/game-jam-first-edition-results/word.gif" alt="Word"/>

 In this game, you need to write as many unrelated words as you can to conquer the map.
-The more unrelated the farther away and the more score you get.
+The more unrelated, the farther away and the more score you get.

 🤖 Used embeddings from all-MiniLM-L6-v2 model and GloVe to generate the map.

 🎮👉 https://danielquelali.itch.io/wordconquest

 ### #6: Expanding Universe

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/game-jam-first-edition-results/universe.jpg" alt="Universe"/>

 In this sandbox gravity game, you create an expanding universe and try to complete the challenges.

-🤖 Used Dream Textures Blender (Stable Diffusion) add-on to create textures for all of the planets and stars and a LLM model to generate descriptions of the stars and planets.
+🤖 Used Dream Textures Blender (Stable Diffusion) add-on to create textures for all of the planets and stars and an LLM model to generate descriptions of the stars and planets.

 🎮👉 https://carsonkatri.itch.io/expanding-universe

 ### #7: Hexagon Tactics: The Expanding Arena

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/game-jam-first-edition-results/hexagon.gif" alt="Hexagon"/>

 In this game, you are dropped into an arena battle.
 Defeat your opponents, then upgrade your deck and the arena expands.

 🤖 Stable Diffusion 1.5 to generate your own character (executable version of the game).

 🎮👉 https://dgeisert.itch.io/hextactics

 ### #8: Galactic Domination

 <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/game-jam-first-edition-results/galactic.gif" alt="Galactic"/>

 In this game, you embark on an interstellar journey as a spaceship captain, pitted against formidable spaceships in a battle for dominance.
 Your goal is to be the first to construct a powerful space station that will expand your influence and secure your supremacy in the vast expanse of the cosmos.
 As you navigate the treacherous battlefield, you must gather essential resources to fuel the growth of your space station.
 It's a construction race!